NORTHERN GIANT MOUSE LEMUR

 Fun Facts

-Male northern giant mouse lemurs have the largest testes to body ratio of all mammals.
+Male northern giant mouse lemurs have the largest relative testes size, by volume, of any primate species.

 Daily Life and Group Dynamics